-If you've been following me for a while you'll know that I've been planning a road trip through the northwest United States to photograph some of the great landscapes they posses.
+If you've been following me for a while you'll know that I've been planning a road trip through the northwest United States to photograph the great landscapes they poses.
 I'm very thankful that 2 weeks on the road and 3,564 miles later through 4 states that trip was able to happen.
 I felt it was necessary that I write up a post to share some of the stories and photos with you guys.
-Originally, this trip was one that I had been planned to take alone.
-At the last minute however, a buddy asked me if he could come along and of course I agreed.
+Originally, this trip was one that I had planned to take alone.
+At the last minute however, a buddy of mine asked if he come come along and of course I agreed.

 The last blog I posted was about my car buddies and I at Waterwerks in Portland earlier this summer.
 They were all heading down to Portland once again, and on the same day as our departure.
 So we met up with the boys and after hanging out for a while, we rolled down that direction with them.
 The first day of our trip was supposed to be exploring waterfalls in the Colombia River Gorge in northern Oregon.
 Since we ended up heading south later in the day however, we decided to spontaneously head out to Mt.
 Saint Helens and camp in that area.
 We didn't do much hiking but arrived just in time to catch the sunset.

 I'm sad that my Volkswagen got totaled right when I was starting to get happy with how the build was going.
 At the same time though, I can be thankful because I got the experience of being in the slammed car scene and now I get to experience something else.
 The car I ended up getting as a replacement is a 2002 Subaru Forester.
 I'm really stoked on this car now and it did awesome on this trip.
 AWD and decent clearance made it possible to go "off roading" and find some pretty sweet camping spots where probably not many others had been.
 It was also surprisingly comfortable sleeping in with two guys and a dog.
 Whenever I say we camped, I mean we found a place off the beaten path where no one would find us and slept in the car.